c4s4/neon/doc/builtins.md

     # run script script.sh unix and windows
     run(winexe("script.sh"))
     # will run script.sh on unix and script.bat on windows

+## write

+Write a string in given file.

+Arguments:

+- The file name to write.
+- The string to write.

+Examples:

+    # write "1.2.3" in VERSION file
+    write("VERSION", "1.2.3")

 ## yamldecode